 What Makes Up a Classic Dominoes Set?

 A standard dominoes set, also called a deck, includes 28 dominoes.
 A standard set is designed for 2 to 4 players, but you can find larger decks intended for larger groups.
+We recommend starting with a standard 28-dominoes deck when learning how to play Dominoes.

 The dots on each tile, called pips, represent the 21 number pairs that you can throw on a standard pair of dice plus seven more tiles with a blank (or zero).